Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 4. The download item add/edit page in the WordPress admin dashboard.

 == Changelog ==
+= WIP =
+- New 'download ids' filter input field added in the 'Stats' menu.

 = 4.0.2 =
 - Added help text in the Advanced settings to mention that we have Cloudflare Turnstile CAPTCHA support now.